objcio/articles/2014-12-?-lldb-debugging.md

 	  1.1: where = DebuggerDance`isEven + 16 at main.m:4, address = 0x00000001083b5d00, resolved, hit count = 0

 Automatically continuing after evaluating a breakpoint allows you to modify your program solely through the use of breakpoints!
-You could stop at a line, run an `expression` command, to change a variable, and then continue.
+You could stop at a line, run an `expression` command to change a variable, and then continue.

 #### Examples